Coated Belts: Add a Coating to Your Belt for Improved Performance

-Coated metal belts allow engineers to alter the intrinsic surface properties of a metal belt, tape, or pulley to optimize its performance for a specific function.
-The engineers at Belt Technologies are able to work with a virtually unlimited range of surface treatment types, including GATORCOAT®, TeflonⓇ, neoprene, and hard coat anodization.
-Surface treatments can be applied to one or both sides of a metal belt, tape, or pulley via coating, plating, laminating, or bonding methods.
-Depending on the method of application, the surface treatment can be as thin as 0.0005”.
+These specialized surface treatments can be applied to one or both sides of a PureSteel® metal belt or tape via coating, plating, laminating or bonding methods.
+Depending on the method of application, the surface treatment can be as thin as 0.0005” (.0125 mm).

 Benefits of Metal Belt Surface Treatments

 The benefits of surface coatings vary depending on the type of coating applied.
 Some common benefits include: